History helps us to understand how the past has shaped the world we live in today.

 Most record the views of doctors, lawyers and government officials.

-But what about everyone else?
+But what about the voices of everyone else?

 What were their experiences?
 How did they think and feel?